IN THE DAYS OF CYRUS

 As Cyrus crawled upon hands and knees toward the aged well there was the one notion that he might actually have the chance to live, to recover his friend and get back home safe.
 His eyes tiredly darted back and forth.

 Cyrus saw the tracks of both man and beast, but this overwhelming desire to drink caused him to depart from all cautionary instincts and training, for at this moment he was like a man filled with the insanity of jealousy and would not be denied the essence of life, this water.
 He began to grunt as he reached the well at last.
-“Come on, come on,” he chanted with each rotation of the pulley and handle that brought cold refreshing water to his lips.
+“Come on, come on,” he chanted with each rotation of the pulley and rope that brought cold refreshing water to his lips.
 “Ahhh,” Cyrus grunted after swallowing handfuls of water.
 He washed his face and neck.

 Cyrus now lay on his back staring up into the vastness of the quiet empty.